 Instructions: Starting with the glue, add each ingredient in one at a time, and mix in slowly.
 Before long, you’ll have extra stretchy, awesomely gooey slime for everyone to enjoy!

 Experiment with a CO2 Meter

 If you have a CO2 meter like this one, you can easily show your children how important plants are to human life.
 Humans breathe in oxygen and exhale carbon dioxide.
 Plants take in CO2 and give off oxygen.
 Both are invisible, odorless gases that are in the air.
 You can show this in 2 parts:

-- Take your CO2 meter in a car (without the engine running), or create a tent in your house with a heavy blanket completely covering you and your child.
+- Take your CO2 meter in a car (without the engine running), or create a tent in your house with you and your child inside.
 In a few minutes you'll see the CO2 level on the meter rise.
 It is recording the amount of CO2 you are exhaling.
 In a hurry?
 Let them blow on it.